InfinityLoop1/InfinityLoop/README.md

 # InfinityLoop
-InfinityLoop is a site where you can play original games by me.
+InfinityLoop is a homepage for me where you can play original games, experiments, and more made by me.
 My old sites were InfinityLoopGames and InfinityLoopHome, but I combined them into one site.

 # Site Link